gitter-badger/awesome-scala/README.md

 *Libraries for work with json.*

-* [json4s](https://github.com/json4s/json4s) - Project aims to provide a single AST to be used by other scala json libraries.
+* [json4s](https://github.com/json4s/json4s) - project aims to provide a single AST to be used by other scala json libraries.
+* [jerkson](https://github.com/codahale/jerkson) - a Scala wrapper for Jackson
-* [spray-json](https://github.com/spray/spray-json) -  Lightweight, clean and efficient JSON implementation in Scala.
+* [spray-json](https://github.com/spray/spray-json) -  lightweight, clean and efficient JSON implementation in Scala.
 * [argonaut](http://argonaut.io/) - Purely Functional JSON in Scala.
 * [jackson-module-scala](https://github.com/FasterXML/jackson-module-scala) - Add-on module for Jackson to support Scala-specific datatypes

-## Serialization

-*Libraries for serializing and deserializing data for storage or transport.*

-* [Pickling](https://github.com/scala/pickling) - Fast, customizable, boilerplate-free pickling support.
-* [scodec](https://github.com/scodec/scodec) - A combinator library for working with binary data.
-* [Scrooge](http://twitter.github.io/scrooge/) - An Apache Thrift code generator for Scala.

 ## Science and Data Analysis